harezmi/fit4j/library-service-acceptance-tests/README.md

-This library greatly simplifies the mock setup and request-response training for these external boundaries, aside from providing you with the other necessary infrastructure, such as running your service against a real database (H2, MySQL, DynamoDB), Kafka broker, Redis, and ElasticSearch, to write and run your acceptance tests.
+This library greatly simplifies the mock setup and request-response training for these external boundaries, aside from providing you with the other necessary infrastructure, such as running your service against a real database (H2, MySQL, DynamoDB), Kafka broker, Redis, and ElasticSearch, to write and run your functional integration tests.

-While writing acceptance tests, the possible entry points for your service could be gRPC, REST, or Kafka controller layers.
+While writing functional integration tests, the possible entry points for your service could be gRPC, REST, or Kafka controller layers.
 With the help of this library, you can write tests to simulate handling requests from these entry points and verify the eventual response of your service.
 This way, you can verify the end-to-end functionality of your service, including any side effects that might be created around.